 Eventually the paparazzi begin to catch on to the truths of Jae Bin's intense family situation and history and possible romance with his maid, and they start stalking the actor and Sunny.
 Will Jae Bin be more concerned about his career being ruined by scandal, or the feelings of Sunny, the children, and his brother?
 Jae Bin had put his career first for two decades and it's hard breaking away from ingrained habits.
 His decision will prove his real mettle.
 Is he a man .... or a rat?

 This show has no objectionable material, unlike other K-dramas I've seen, and I think that's largely due to the influence of actress Choi Jin Sil to keep things family oriented and authentic.
 She wanted to make a show her own children could watch without any qualms.
 Whatever person or events in her life made her so depressed to take her life in October, 2008, should really have been revealed at the time of her funeral.
 Yet the horrible "husband" showed up at the funeral all tears for the cameras.
-A year and a half later her brother, also an actor, committed suicide too!
+A year and a half later her brother, also an actor, committed suicide too! in 2013 the violent husband also committed suicide.
+Those two poor children, mother, father, and uncle all took their own lives.
+The children were given to their grandmother to raise.

 Enjoy.
 Don't miss this often neglected K-drama.
 It is nice to see such a well written show about how people come together to form a second family after divorce.
 Everyone's performances were spot on, and often this feels like real life more than a television drama.
 That's a true measure of success to me.